Question 44: Multiple donors?

 Report the number of products administered to achieve hematopoietic engraftment.

-Question 82-83: What agents were used to mobilize the autologous recipient from this HCT? (check all that apply)
+Questions 79 – 80: What agents were used to mobilize the autologous recipient for this HCT? (check all that apply)

 G-CSF: granulocyte colony-stimulating factor, filgrastim, Neupogen®